 Easily monetize your marketplace with Mondu

 Mondu gives you the ability to integrate Buy Now, Pay Later solutions into your checkout without the administrative hassle.
-Mondu’s Invoice Purchase and SEPA Direct Debit solutions can be easily integrated into your store system and offer an acceptance rate of 90 percent for existing and new customers.
+Mondu’s solutions – payment upon invoice, Installments and Digital Trade Account – can be easily integrated into your store system and offer an acceptance rate of 90 percent for existing and new customers.
 You can concentrate on your core business while Mondu takes care of invoicing, dunning and collection procedures.

 Mondu also offers you the possibility to monetize your marketplace individually.
 With the simple contract setup, you can get started quickly and easily with Mondu to soon measurably increase the financial growth of your marketplace.
 Benefit from flexible commission and fee structures between you, your buyers, and your vendors.
 Whether you want to charge your vendors and participate from the adoption of payment on your platform or you want to charge your buyers for payment flexibility, with Mondu we are prepared to support your setup.
 Easily grow your business capital in a secure, hassle-free way.